robertkarlsson/gatsby-starter-kyh/src/pages/fruits/index.md

 ---
-templateKey: 'fruits-page'
+templateKey: fruits-page
-path: /fruits
 title: Our Fruits
 image: /img/jumbotron.jpg
-heading: What we offer
+heading: The fruits we offer
-test: This is a test
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,